 This region, often called the "Forgotten Corner," contains one of the most diverse populations of big game animals in the Lower 48.
 The Mill Pond historic site (April-November) provides an interpretive walk with a trail connecting it to the Mill Pond Campgrounds.
-Nearby pristine Sullivan Lake features recently Above: Boundary Dam near Metaline Falls Below: The Cutter Theatre was built in 1912 and is on the State and National Register of Historic Places (Cutter Theatre)
+Nearby pristine Sullivan Lake features recently Above: Sullivan Lake near Metaline/Metaline Falls (Jeff Tetrick) Below: The Cutter Theatre was built in 1912 and is on the State and National Register of Historic Places.
+(Cutter Theatre)

 Above: Gardner Cave in Crawford State Park.
 Tours are available in the summer months.
 See below for details.
-Left: Kayaking on the Pend Oreille River (Pavia/Cady)
+Left: Peewee Falls near Boundary Dam accessible only by water (Jeff Tetrick)